RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

   * The low word of Flat Scratch Init is 32 bit byte offset from SH\_HIDDEN\_PRIVATE\_BASE\_VIMID to base of memory for scratch for the queue executing the kernel dispatch.
 This is the lower 32 bits of amd\_queue\_t.scratch\_backing\_memory\_location and is the same offset used in computing the Scratch Segment Buffer base address.
 The prolog must add the value of Scratch Wave Offset to it, shift right by 8 (offset is in 256-byte units) and move to FLAT_SCRATCH_LO for use as the FLAT SCRATCH BASE in flat memory instructions.
   * The second word of Flat Scratch Init is 32 bit byte size of a single work-items scratch memory usage.
 This is directly loaded from the kernel dispatch packet Private Segment Byte Size and rounded up to a multiple of DWORD.
 Having CP load it once avoids loading it at the beginning of every wavefront.
 The prolog must move it to FLAT_SCRATCH_LO for use as FLAT SCRATCH SIZE.

+For GFX9, Flat Scrath Init contains 64-bit address of scratch backing memory.
+The initialization sequence for FLAT_SCRATCH does 64-bit add of Flat Scratch Init and Scratch Wave Offset.

 ## M0 register

-M0 register must be initialized with total LDS size if kernel may access LDS via DS or flat operations.
+For GF7/GFX8, M0 register must be initialized with total LDS size if kernel may access LDS via DS or flat operations.
 Total LDS size is available in dispatch packet.
 For M0, it is also possible to use maximum possible value of LDS for given target.

 ## Dynamic call stack